Nash-254/ACE-Insight/README.md

 _How one **stable and caring adult** can make a world of difference_

 ## Project Overview
-This project explores the impact of **Adverse Childhood Experiences (ACEs)** on adult life and examines how **Positive Childhood Experiences (PCEs)** can help mitigate these effects.
+This project explores the impact of **Adverse Childhood Experiences (ACEs)** on adult life and examines how **Positive Childhood Experiences (PCEs)** and **Always Available Adult (AAA)** support in childhood can help mitigate these effects.
 The analysis is based on report findings from the following regions:
-1. **Global**: Africa, Asia, Europe, North & South America and Ocenia showing ACE prevalance percentage.
+1. **Global**: Africa, Asia, Europe, North & South America and Ocenia showing **ACE prevalance percentage**.
 Research was done on a variety of population groups, ages 18-65.
-2. Five **Sub-Saharan African (SSA) countries**: Cote d'Ivoire, Kenya, Lesotho, Mozambique, and Namibia, focusing on associations and outcomes of ACEs and PCEs in young adults.
-Survey was conducted on young adults aged 18–24, male and female.
+2. Five **Sub-Saharan African (SSA) countries**: Cote d'Ivoire, Kenya, Lesotho, Mozambique, and Namibia, focusing on **associations and outcomes of ACEs and PCEs** in young adults.
+Survey was conducted on young adults aged 18–24.
-3. **Europe**: 28 countries focusing on health and financial cost in adults, male and female.
+3. **United Kingdom (UK)**: four regions; Luton, Wales, Hertfordshire, and Northamptonshire, focusing on on health-harming behaviours (HHBs) and lower mental well-being (LMWBs) caused by ACEs and investigates whether **continuous support from a trusted adult during childhood** can build resilience, mitigating these negative effects.
+Study was conducted on adults aged 18–69.
-4. **United Kingdom (UK)**: four regions; Luton, Wales, Hertfordshire, and Northamptonshire, focusing on the mitigation effect of health-harming behaviours (HHBs) and lower mental well-being (LMWBs) caused by ACEs through continuous support from a trusted adult.
-Study was conducted on adults aged 18–69, male and female.
+4.  **Europe**: 28 countries focusing on health of adults caused by ACEs and the **financial cost to GDP** as a result.

-Cumulative ACEs (including emotional, physical, and sexual violence; witnessing interparental violence and violence in the community; and orphanhood) were defined by an integer count of the total number of individual ACEs (0 to 6).
-Weighted prevalence and adjusted odds ratios (AOR) were estimated.
+Cumulative ACEs—encompassing abuse, neglect, household dysfuntion and other adversities like witnessing community violence and orphanhood—were quantified as an integer count ranging from 0 to 6.
+Adjusted odds ratios (AORs) with corresponding 95% confidence intervals (CIs) were estimated, and associations were considered statistically significant at p < 0.05.

 ## Data Source